Hot hotel openings in 2020

 Youngsters can take advantage of kids’ club KidsOnly, which will offer an EcoLab for discovering more about the local ecosystem, The Fisherman Hut where they can find out about the local ocean life, and an Art Studio.

 Further amenities include four bar and dining areas, a One&Only Spa and Ember Beach Club.
+No wonder it’s one of the hottest Asian hotel openings of 2020!

 One&Only Desaru Coast opens March 23, 2020.